FireIsGood/fireis.dev/README.md

 ## Contributing

-Feel free to add Issues.
+Feel free to add Issues if you see anything wrong.

 This is my personal blog, so I will not accept pull requests.

 ## License